My story

 "All the world's a stage.." - my take on 21st century careers.
 It provides guidance and some assurance to anxious youngsters that human roles are secure in an AI future, as long as they find pathways that align with their values and personalities.

 Thank-you for reading this far. 🙏👏 If you feel that we might usefully share ideas or collaborate in some way, please don't be shy about reaching out.
-Send me an email or connect via LinkedIn.
+Send me an email or connect via LinkedIn mentioning that you've seen something on this website that interests you.